lzlarryli/lzlarryli.github.io/index.md

 ## About

 You have reached Lizao (Larry) Li's homepage.
-I am an applied mathematician specialized in numerical analysis, optimization, machine learning, and statistics.
+I am an applied mathematician with experience in numerical analysis, optimization, machine learning, and statistics.
 Currently I work as a research software engineer at Google.